ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/_index.md

 learning_objectives:
    - Describe the integration between DynamoDB and AWS Lambda.
-   - Describe the publish process of AWS Lambda Function.
+   - Describe how to work with DynamoDB to scan and aggregate records.

 prerequisites:
     - A Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), a Lenovo Thinkpad X13s running Windows 11, or a Windows on Arm [virtual machine](/learning-paths/cross-platform/woa_azure/).